-Congratulations to all the 2020 NSW Women in Mining Awards Finalists.
-Winners will be announced at the 2020 NSW Women in Mining Awards on Thursday 2 April.
+Congratulations to all the 2020 NSW Women in Mining Awards Winners and Finalists.

 Outstanding Trade, Operator or Technician - Sponsored by BHP

 Peita Heffernan is a Trainee Assessor and Operator at Glencore’s Bulga Coal.

 Peita made a career change to the mining industry after a career in customer service.
 Peita’s determination to make the switch saw her make huge sacrifices.

 Peita was at a career crossroads in 2008 when she saw a media story about roles in mining.
 While Peita had experience with small machinery through her husband's business, she found that this was not enough to secure a mining role.
 So Peita invested significant time and thousands of dollars to undertake training.
 Peita’s first break came by way of a traineeship with a mining contractor, which lead to a permanent role with that contractor, and ultimately to a permanent role at Bulga Coal.

 Peita has been promoted to trainer in recognition of her ability to impart knowledge to others.
 Her dedication to coaching and mentoring employees has seen her further promoted to Head Trainer.
 A decade of persistence and exemplary work has paid off for Peita, and she now shares those experiences as she mentors new female employees.

 Robyn is currently a Mineworker at Yancoal’s Moolarben Mine and is training to gain her Open Cut Examiner’s Certificate.